helpbuttons/hb-docs/docs/English/concepts.md

 - A set of **ButtonTemplates** that define what types of buttons exist in this Network
 - **Administrators** who can moderate content and manage users

-One Helpbuttons server can host **multiple Networks**.
-Networks can also **federate** with each other to share users and content across instances.
+Each Helpbuttons installation hosts **one Network**.
+Separate installations can **federate** with each other to share users and content across instances.

 **Example**: A neighborhood mutual aid group runs its Network at `ayuda.mibarrio.org`.
 It's configured as public, has two button types ("Offering" and "Requesting"), and three administrators.